There’s been a heated debate concerning Quietrock vs. Double Drywall regarding cost, efficiency, and ease of installation.

 Its performance as far as soundproofing is concerned is impressive, and you can expect the STC rating of your wall or ceiling to go up by 52 to 75 points depending on the wall construction.

-The cost for 4 by 8 inches panels is about 160 dollars.
+The cost for 4 by 8 feet panels is about 160 dollars.

 This is a high-performing panel specifically designed for sound rooms, theatres, and commercial studios.